-- (a) No fence, wall, or structural screen, other than those in front yards, shall exceed six (6) feet in height in any Residential Zoning District. - (b) No fence, wall or hedge plantings shall exceed a height of three (3) feet within twenty (20) feet of any street right-of-way line. - (c) In any Residential Zoning District, fences, walls and structural screens shall not exceed three (3) feet in height in any front yard and must be of such construction that the fence can be seen through for its entire length. - (d) If fencing is located on or less than two (2) feet from a lot line, it shall be installed with the finished ("good") side facing toward adjacent properties.
+- (a) No fence, wall, or structural screen, other than plant materials, shall exceed six (6) feet in height in any Residential Zoning District. - (b) In any Zoning District, fences, walls, or structural screens shall not exceed four (4) feet in height in any front yard and must be chain link or constructed in such a way that the fence can be seen through for its entire length. - (c) No fence, wall or hedge plantings shall exceed a height of three (3) feet within twenty (20) feet of any street right-of-way line. - (d) If fencing is located less than two (2) feet from a lot line, it shall be installed with the finished ("good") side facing toward adjacent properties. - (12) Garage and Yard Sales.
+Sales of used material from a single family dwelling may occur twice a year for a period not to exceed three (3) days for each occurrence. - (13) Land Clearing.
+The clearing of any parcel over two acres shall require a special use permit issued by the Township Planning Commission. - (14) Stumps, Branches, and Debris.
+The storage or burial of stumps, branches, wood, and other debris shall not be permitted on any parcel.